Subject-specific outreach programme 2024-2025

 Y10, Y11, Y12

-Run in collaboration with Greater Manchester Higher and Scarisbrick Hall School, the Great Hall Lecture Series 2021 featured Dr Eloise Moss from the Department of History at University of Manchester.
+Run in collaboration with Greater Manchester Higher and Scarisbrick Hall School, the Great Hall Lecture Series 2021 featured Dr Eloise Moss from the Department of History at The University of Manchester.

 This lecture looks at the detective work of History: how research is done, and how History is written by historians, to ask some fundamental questions about the role History plays in our society: Why does History change?
 How is it that there are different versions of the same historical events, or that we sometimes realise that we need to change our understanding of the past altogether?
 Why are some people’s voices silenced, their stories left untold, while other people become the ‘famous faces’ of the past, such as Kings, Queens, and politicians?
-And what do historians actually do that means their version of History can be relied upon more than others?
+And what do historians do that means their version of History can be relied upon more than others?

-We look together at these bigger questions as well as some specific examples of how the study of History can help us understand historic systems of inequality and discrimination, particularly discussing the Jack the Ripper murders and other major events in the history of crime.
-We also talk about different ways everyone can get involved in researching and bringing to light the hidden stories of the past, whether through family history, school and community projects, or through blogging and social media, and why doing this is important.
+We look together at these bigger questions as well as some specific examples of how the study of History can help us understand historical systems of inequality and discrimination, particularly discussing the Jack the Ripper murders and other major events in the history of crime.

-The lecture recording can be accessed here
+The lecture recording can be accessed here.

-In November 2022, the University of Manchester’s Professor of Public History, David Olusoga explored what it means to be Black and British, and the role of Black History.
-Watch the recording here.
+In November 2023, the University of Manchester’s Professor of Public History, David Olusoga explored what it means to be Black and British, and the role of Black History.

 Online: Our Migration Story - resources for students and teachers

-Professor Clare Alexander (UoM Sociology) was involved in a research project that led to a rich resource for teachers and students: Our Migration Story was designed explicitly with teachers in mind.
-Recent changes to the National Curriculum in History, and the prioritisation of Spiritual, Moral, Social, and Cultural (SMSC) development across Key Stages, have widened the opportunities for teaching students to understand and appreciate the range of peoples, from all places, who have journeyed to and helped to shape the British Isles.
+Recent changes to the National Curriculum in History, and the prioritisation of Spiritual, Moral, Social, and Cultural (SMSC) development across Key Stages, have widened the opportunities for teaching students to understand and appreciate the range of people, from all places, who have journeyed to and helped to shape the British Isles.

-The site brings together a range of migration stories and supporting sources to make it as easy as possible for you to find material for the classroom and top up your own understanding.
+The site brings together a range of migration stories and supporting sources to make it as easy as possible for you to find material for the classroom and top up your understanding.

 Online: US History A-level resources

-Our Department of American Studies has made A-level resources available - see "American Studies events and resources"
+Our Department of American Studies has made A-level resources available - see "American Studies events and resources".

 Online: History workshops by WP Fellows